Collette Chilton: Career

 Before working at the Williams College Investment Office, Chilton was Chief Investment Officer and President of Lucent Asset Management Corporation.
 At Lucent, Chilton managed over $40 billion in funds.
 Before Lucent, Chilton served as Chief Investment Officer of both the Massachusetts State Teachers’ and Employees’ Retirement Systems Trust and the Pension Reserves Investment Management Board.
 Before this, Chilton worked for both Citicorp Investment Bank and First National Bank of Boston.

 As Chief Investment Officer, Chilton oversees the process of selecting managers for each asset class in the Williams endowment portfolio.
-The endowment has grown substantially in the last 10 years under Chilton, except for the years of the financial crisis and recovery: the fund returned, for example, -18.4% in 2009.
+The endowment has grown substantially in the last 10 years under Chilton, except for during the 2008 financial crisis and recovery: the fund returned, for example, -18.4% in 2009.
 Last year, the portfolio returned 9.9% with an objective of 5%.
 In the last 3 years, the portfolio has returned 14.1% with an objective of 6.3%.

 Pam Peedin, Dartmouth's Chief Investment Officer, called Chilton "one of the real leaders in our field" in an interview with the Tuck School of Business.